Internet access using mobile data is slow on my HUAWEI phone/tablet

 Check whether any download task is in progress in the background

-• Gesture navigation: Swipe up from the bottom of the screen to display the recent tasks screen and touch the trash can icon at the bottom.
+- Gesture navigation: Swipe up from the bottom of the screen to display the recent tasks screen and tap the trash can icon at the bottom.

-• Three-key navigation: Touch the third key to display the recent tasks screen and touch the trash can icon at the bottom.
+- Three-key navigation: Tap the third key to display the recent tasks screen and tap the trash can icon at the bottom.

 Poor network connection

-It is recommended that you compare your phone/tablet with another phone using a SIM card from the same carrier.
-If the same issue occurs with the other phone, the issue may be caused by poor network quality.
+It is recommended that you compare your device with another device using a SIM card from the same carrier.
+If the same issue occurs with the other device, the issue may be caused by poor network quality.
 In this case, try moving to another location, and try again.

 The network speed may vary depending on the network standard (3G/4G/5G).
-Make sure that the network standard of the phone/tablet is the same as that of your phone/tablet.
+Make sure that the network standard of the device is the same as that of your device.

 Check whether your SIM card is faulty